 - laryngeal collapse

 - Elongated soft palate

 - Hypoplastic trachea

 While most Shih Tzus generally do not care for the water, it is still a good idea to teach your dog to swim for their safety.

-Also, invest in a pool ramp that will make it easy for your dog to get out of the pool if they are tired or if they accidentally fall into the water.
+Also, invest in a pool ramp that will make it easy for your dog to get out of the pool if they are tired or accidentally fall into the water.

-As you begin to introduce your Shih Tzu to the water, do so gradually and don’t force them to get in if they aren’t ready.
+As you introduce your Shih Tzu to the water, do so gradually, and don’t force them to get in if they aren’t ready.
 Let your pup investigate the water at their own pace.